 - Ron Barrett's Politeness Man comic in the National Lampoon magazine.
 The character constantly got after people for not being polite, often forcing them to act politely even when it made no sense to do so.

 - Where Talent Goes to Die has Reiko Mitamura, the Ultimate Proofreader, who's almost as much of a stickler for good manners as she is for good grammar.
 She addresses others formally, using their last names and "-san," on her classmates, as well as Monokuma, and insists on receiving the same courtesy.
 Over time, she mellows out a little, and while she's fairly strict with her rules in an etiquette seminar she holds for Iwasawa's sake, she makes it purely voluntary.

 - Serial Mom: Kathleen Turner murders people for various offenses against etiquette, for example beating a woman to death for wearing white after Labor Day.

 - In the Goosebumps book Chicken Chicken, the witch Vanessa turns the heroes into chickens for not apologizing after knocking her over.
-She only changes them back after they write her an apology note.
+She only changes them back after they write her a Thank You note.

 - Get Smart: In one episode Maxwell Smart runs across a street while being shot at by KAOS agents, accidentally jaywalking.
 When he safely arrives at the other side, a police officer demands that he go back and re-cross the street, or else he'll give him a ticket.
 Naturally, Smart goes back and crosses the street properly, being shot at all the way and all the way back.